 - Whether to pursue a BFA or BA degree

-- and how to plan for graduation within the credit limits set by the University
+- How to plan for graduation within the credit limits set by the University

 Visiting the Academic Discovery Center within the first 3 semesters will help students better understand their options, help students plan their degree more efficiently, and avoid compounded problems during the final semesters.
 Students are also encouraged to visit with a full time faculty member in their area of emphasis for guidance.
 Faculty contact information is listed in the column to the left under "Faculty and Staff".